BlockstreamResearch/secp256k1-zkp/src/modules/musig/musig.md

    - the array of signer data `signers`
    It outputs an auxiliary integer `nonce_is_negated` and has an auxiliary input `adaptor`.
 Both of these may be set to NULL for ordinary signing purposes.
-   If the signer did not provide a message to `secp256k1_musig_session_initialize`, a message must be provided now by calling `secp256k1_musig_session_set_msg` which updates the session state in place.
 6. The signer computes a partial signature `s_i` using the function `secp256k1_musig_partial_sign` which takes the session state as input and partial signature as output.